This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Put grab bars on the walls beside toilets and inside showers and bathtubs.
 These will help you get up after you use the toilet or bathe.
 Grab bars will also help to keep you from falling in the shower.
 You may want to put a shower chair inside the shower.

 - Try to urinate every 3 hours during the day.
 Avoid drinking liquids before you go to bed.
 Urinate before you go to bed.

 - You may need to learn how to use a catheter if you cannot urinate on your own.
 A catheter is a soft rubber tube that you put into your urethra to drain urine.
 Ask your healthcare provider for more information on catheters.

 You may have numb areas on your body.
 Check these areas often to be sure your skin is healthy.
 This will help prevent pressure sores.
 Keep your skin clean and dry to help prevent infections.
 Check your skin often if you use heat or ice so you do not damage the skin.

 Rehabilitation programs for MS:

-- Speech therapy: This may help if you have trouble speaking or swallowing.
+- Speech therapy helps improve speech and swallowing.
 A speech therapist has special training to help people learn safer ways to swallow.
 He will also help you learn which foods and liquids are safe to eat and drink.